Academic Resources & Offices

 Office of the Provost

 The Provost and Vice President of Academic Affairs is the chief academic officer of the university, charged with oversight of all academic programs.
-The provost’s office supervises all academic functions, including academic divisions, the Core curriculum, university library, registrar’s office, Academic Success Center, and the Oglethorpe University Museum of Art.
+The provost’s office supervises all academic functions, including academic divisions, the Core curriculum, university library, registrar’s office, Center for Student Success, and the Oglethorpe University Museum of Art.

 Enrollment Services at “The HUB”